junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Placed on the Union Calendar, Calendar No. 328.
 - 2010-07-27 — Reported by the Committee on House Administration.
 H. Rept.
 111-569.
 - 2010-07-27 — Reported by the Committee on House Administration.
 H. Rept.
 111-569.
+- 2010-07-28 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.